UK Parliament Logo

 3. This alludes to the Palace of Westminster.
 Since its foundation, legislators have gathered in the Palace, which they originally shared with the king and were under his “wing.”

-The logo’s silhouette is similar to the face of a crowned person in a wig and symbolizes a member of Parliament since dukes and earls could also wear a crown.
+The logo’s silhouette resembles a crowned person’s face in a wig and symbolizes a member of Parliament, since dukes and earls could also wear a crown.
 And they wore wigs to meetings.

 2018 – today